 Ever wondered about the presence of homosexuality in art?
-Today we’ll travel a bit in time to see how art treated the subject of lesbianism.
+Today we’ll travel a bit in time to see how art has treated the subject of lesbianism.

-A surprise from Eastern Europe
+A Surprise From Eastern Europe

 Jan Ciągliński was a Polish painter who lived and worked in the Russian Empire.
-He was one of the first exponents of Impressionism in Russia, which could be considered rather untypical for a professor at the Fine Arts Academy propagating Academicism.
-However, as this painting shows, Ciągliński was a forward-thinking person who could not be restrained within the conventions of the strict Russian society.
+He was one of the first exponents of Impressionism in Russia, which could be considered rather untypical for a professor at the Fine Arts Academy propagating Academism.
+However, as this painting shows, Ciągliński was a forward-thinking person who could not be restrained within the conventions of strict Russian society.

-Rodin created a number of pieces on the theme of lesbianism which in his times was considered a mental disorder.
+Auguste Rodin created a number of pieces on the theme of lesbianism, which in his time was considered a mental disorder.
 Showing the sexual activities of women would serve to shock the audience in order to highlight the dangerous nature of female sexuality.
 Although many of Rodin’s pieces were admired, this one was never exhibited during his lifetime due to its “blatant homoeroticism”.
 The title is inspired by Dante’s Divine Comedy, a big reference for Rodin and his contemporaries, also in terms of sexual mores.

 As you might have noticed, all these works are made by men.
-There are so few quality works made by women themselves on this topic, the reason for it is probably the fact that the lesbian women had virtually no chance to express themselves in public in general.
-Instead, they were repressed, silenced and erased from the common space.
+There are so few quality works made by women themselves on this topic.
+The reason for it is probably the fact that the lesbian women had virtually no chance to express themselves in public in general.
+Instead, they were repressed, silenced, and erased from the common space.